Quickstart

 - start the runtime with

-mullgate start - verify behavior with
+mullgate proxy start - verify behavior with

 Recommended first run